WestJet Psychiatric Service Dog and ESA Policies

 WestJet's Control Requirements

 WestJet ESA policy indicates that all service dogs are on duty during their time at the gate and on the aircraft.
-Since they are on duty, psychiatric service dogs should be under the owner's control, wearing a well-labeled harness and leash, and behave in a way that indicates being well-trained.
+Since they are on duty, psychiatric service dogs should be under the owner's control, wearing a well-labeled harness and leash, and behaving in a way that indicates being well-trained.
 Service dogs who are running freely, barking or growling, jumping, or relieving themselves in the cabin or gate areas may be denied transportation.

 Other WestJet Pet Policies To Know